groverlab/groverlab.github.io/_hnbfpr/2019-08-19-gene-roddenberry-ucr.markdown

 Still lots of trees, but now Bourns Hall and the rest of the engineering complex fills what was once a grassy lawn.

-Tomás Rivera Library appears in many scenes in Roddenberry's show, which is a bit ironic:  the building now contains the [Eaton Collection of Science Fiction and Fantasy](https://eaton.ucr.edu), one of the world's largest collections of science fiction (including many works by Roddenberry himself).
+Tomás Rivera Library appears in many scenes in Roddenberry's show.
+In a neat twist of fate, Rivera Library now contains the [Eaton Collection of Science Fiction and Fantasy](https://eaton.ucr.edu), one of the world's largest collections of science fiction (including many works by Roddenberry himself).

 Here are Hunt and Lyra-a walking along the arch-lined covered walkway outside the library: